iiamthestorm/rei-notes/人生、夢、日本/Jordan Peterson/Self Authoring Program.md

 	- envy of other people achievments
 	- can't eat what i want, because im not learning skills that necessary if i want to work
 	- can't get laid and feeling inferior to women
-	- can't rizz because ugly also not productive and
+	- can't rizz because ugly also not productive and not competent
+	- FEELING SHIT FOR 5 YEARS WTF